Ich73/GamePatcher/README.md

 optional arguments:
-  -h, --help            show this help message and exit --mapping patch cia version
+  -h, --help            show this help message and exit --mapping patch game version
-                        Defines which patch file should be used to patch which cia file.
+                        Defines which patch file should be used to patch which game file.
-                        Sets the version of the patched cia file as a string (e.g. v1.0.0) or integer (e.g. 1024).
 Can be used multiple times.
+                        When patching a CIA file specify the version as a string (v1.0.0) or integer (1024).
+When patching a 3DS file the version will be ignored.
   --ignore-incompatible-patches
                         Continue patching when a patch cannot be applied instead of stopping the process.
   --xdelta-url url      The direct download link to xdelta.
 Supported file types are zip and exe.